1. Key Characteristics

-According to the AKC, “The name Lundehund is a combination of the Norwegian words lunde, the puffin bird, and hund, meaning dog.”
+According to the American Kennel Club, “The name Lundehund is a combination of the Norwegian words lunde, the puffin bird, and hund, meaning dog.”

 The breed originated in the Lofoten Islands, an archipelago north of the Arctic Circle, where the dogs hunted puffins.
 The dogs’ polydactyl paws and flexibility allowed them to climb cliffs and flush the birds out of caves.